 Engyo-ji Temple.
 This temple was used in the filming of the Last Samurai starring Tom Cruise.
 It is 30 minutes from Himeji Castle by bus.

-Going to Himeji Castle?
+Planning a Himeji Castle day trip?
 Comment below if you have questions.